-- RG 146.127 The following list of ASIC's knowledge requirements applies to a range of products and activities relevant to the financial services sectors regulated by ASIC.
+- RG 146.133 The following list of ASIC's knowledge requirements applies to a range of products and activities relevant to the financial services sectors regulated by ASIC.

-- RG 146.128 The requirements are grouped under:
+- RG 146.134 The requirements are grouped under:

 - A1 Generic knowledge

 - A2 Specialist knowledge, covering

 - A2.1 Financial planning

 - A2.2 Securities

 - A2.3 Derivatives

 - A2.4 Managed investments

 - A2.5 Superannuation

 - A2.6 Insurance-general, life and broking

 - A2.7 Deposit products and non-cash payment products

 - A2.8 Foreign exchange

 - A2.9 First Home Saver Accounts

 - A2.10 Margin lending facilities

+- A2.11 Regulated emissions units

-- RG 146.129 All advisers should demonstrate that they have met the generic knowledge requirements and specialist knowledge requirements relevant to their activities.
+- RG 146.135 All advisers should demonstrate that they have met the generic knowledge requirements and specialist knowledge requirements relevant to their activities.
 We recognise that, depending on the nature of the activities undertaken, the extent and scope of the knowledge requirements to be met may vary (and may not be listed above).

-- RG 146.130 Licensees must first identify their advisers' tasks and functions.
-They must then determine which of ASIC's knowledge requirements should be covered in their training courses or individual assessments of advisers in relation to those tasks and functions.
+- RG 146.136 Licensees must first identify their advisers' tasks and functions.
+They must then determine which of ASIC's knowledge requirements should be covered in their training courses or individual assessments of advisers in relation to each of those tasks and functions.